 How Does Havening Technique Work?

-The consequences of trauma and distressing memories are stored in the brain which can be activated consciously or unconciously .
+The consequences of trauma and distressing memories are stored in the brain and can be activated consciously or unconsciously.
 And the Havening Technique helps you heal from them via synaptic depotentiation.

 Think of it as the pathway that generates symptoms or feelings.
 So the Havening Techniques are designed to disrupt this pathway.
 In other words, they help you clear any past limiting experiences holding you back in the present.